truvhq/quickstart/README.md

       })();
 ```

-Once widget is initiated, we receive `public_token` that can be exchange for `access_token` that will be used to access data via API and that will be unique for this verification.
+Once the widget is initiated, we receive a `public_token` that can be exchanged for an `access_token`, which will be used to access data via the API.
+The `access_token` will be unique for this verification.

 ## API calls
 After receiving the `access_token` we can make API calls and pass the data to the frontend to show in the app.